MI5: Structure

+Legislation

 Operations of the service are required to be proportionate, and compliant with British legislation, including the Regulation of Investigatory Powers Act 2000, the Investigatory Powers Act 2016, the Data Protection Act 2018, and various other items of legislation.
 Information held by the service is exempt from disclosure under section 23 of the Freedom of Information Act 2000.
+The Security Service Act of 1989 establishes several legal key mechanisms aimed at ensuring the accountability and control of the Service.
+Certain provisions from this act were later integrated into the Intelligence Services Act of 1994 with European Commission on Human Rights later having endorsed these mechanisms in multiple applications under the European Convention on Human Rights.
+Additionally, the Service is subject to oversight and accountability through various other means.
+These oversight mechanisms have evolved over time to meet changing governmental requirements, with the Service now being held accountable through a variety of oversight arrangements.

+Oversight

 All employees of the service are bound by the Official Secrets Act.
-In certain circumstances, officers handling agents or informers may authorise them to carry out activity which would otherwise be criminal within the UK.
+In certain circumstances, officers handling agents or informers may authorise them to carry out activity which would otherwise be criminal within the United Kingdom.
+The Security Service "is authorised to investigate any person or movement that might threaten the...security" of the United Kingdom.
 The current Director General is Ken McCallum, who succeeded Andrew Parker in April 2020.

+Centenary and awards
-The service marked its centenary in 2009 by publishing an official history titled The Defence of the Realm: The Authorised History of MI5, written by Christopher Andrew, Professor of Modern and Contemporary History at Cambridge University.

-Members of the Security Service are recognised annually by King Charles III (formerly the Prince of Wales) at the Prince of Wales's Intelligence Community Awards at St James's Palace or Clarence House alongside members of the Secret Intelligence Service (MI6), and GCHQ.
+The service marked its centenary in 2009 by publishing an official history titled The Defence of the Realm: The Authorized History of MI5, written by Christopher Andrew, Professor of Modern and Contemporary History at Cambridge University.
+Members of the Security Service are recognised annually by King Charles III at the Prince of Wales's Intelligence Community Awards at St James's Palace or Clarence House alongside members of the Secret Intelligence Service (MI6), and GCHQ.
 Awards and citations are given to teams within the agencies as well as individuals.